Mexico’s men’s national soccer team is ranked No. 15 in the world by FIFA as of June 2018.

 Of course Ximena says the reason the Mexican men’s national team is doing well is because their coach is Colombian.
 Ha!

-Starters in Game 1 against Germany are bolded.
+Starters in World Cup Group Stage Game 3 against Sweden are bolded.

 - José Corona (#1) plays for Cruz Azul in Liga MX